nirvdrum/svn2git/README.markdown

 http://svn.example.com/path/to/repo/foo as your trunk, and so on.
 However, in case 4 it references the root of the repo as trunk.

+### Tags Notice ###

+Notice, that if you want to push tags also to git repo, you need to run not only

+    git push origin --all

+but also

+    git push origin --tags

 ### Repository Updates ###

 As of svn2git 2.0 there is a new feature to pull in the latest changes from SVN into your